-Text of the article Guidelines 15(2) The coordinator shall submit the final In multi-country/regional actions managed by a report to the contracting authority no later than coordinator that has its headquarters in one of three months after the implementation period as the countries of operation, the coordinator may defined in Article 2 of the special conditions. request the deadline of the final report to be The deadline for submission of the final report extended to 6 months.
-This should be agreed at is extended to six months where the coordinator the contracting phase or, as a general rule, at the does not have its headquarters in the country latest 1 month prior to the end of the where the action is implemented implementation period, upon request by the coordinator.
+In multi-country/regional actions managed by a coordinator that has its headquarters in one of the countries of operation, the coordinator may request the deadline of the final report to be extended to 6 months.
+This should be agreed at the contracting phase or, as a general rule, at the latest 1 month prior to the end of the implementation period, upon request by the coordinator.